 As healthcare consumerism evolves, expect to see the following:

-- Consumers will continue see an increase in personal responsibility for premiums and out-of-pocket expenses
+- Consumers will continue to see increased personal responsibility for premiums and out-of-pocket expenses

 - Employers will help mitigate some of the costs through HSAs and other tax-advantaged plans

-As healthcare moves toward emphasizing value over volume, patient care and provider compensation will undergo a profound transformation.
-The state of healthcare is constantly being refined, but with healthcare consumerism on the rise, there should be a more efficient, cost-effective system for all.
+As healthcare emphasizes value over volume, patient care and provider compensation will profoundly transform.
+In addition, as healthcare continues to refine itself, and with healthcare consumerism rising, there may be a more efficient, cost-effective system for all.